neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 ---
 > ⏳ 10 min

-***Q4: The same hormone can be stimulatory (excitatory) some neurons while simultaneously inhibiting other neurons.
+***Q4: The same hormone can be stimulatory (excitatory) for some neurons while simultaneously inhibiting other neurons.
 True/False?
 Briefly explain.***

 ***Q5: Why are molecules such as cAMP necessary for water-soluble hormones (but not lipid-soluble hormones) to effect gene expression?***